riebeekn/experiments-in-meteor-blog/_drafts/package-based-architecture-part-1.md

 * customertracker-add
 * customertracker-newest

-As we tackle each package we'll explain it's purpose, we'll also be taking an iterative approach so our application will still be usable throughout the conversion process.
+We'll be taking an iterative approach so our application will still be usable throughout the conversion process.

-So let's get started!
+Let's get started!

 ##Creating the lib package
-We'll be following the same convention as <a href="http://www.telescopeapp.org/" target="_blank">Telescope</a> and creating a lib package.
-This package contains all our core Meteor and 3rd party references and also sets up a global namespace for our application.
+We'll be following the same convention as <a href="http://www.telescopeapp.org/" target="_blank">Telescope</a> and creating a `lib` package.
+The purpose of this package is to contain all our core Meteor and 3rd party references.
+This is also where we set up the global namespace for our application.

 ###Implementation